Physician Assistant Studies Curriculum

 |PHA 5900 History & Physical Exam III||2 sh|

 The Clinical Phase is the final 3.5 semesters and consists of supervised, off-campus clinical instruction.
 Clinical rotations are generally arranged within Cumberland County and surrounding areas at local medical centers and private doctor's offices.
-Decisions regarding requested rotations outside of a 70 mile radius from campus are the discretion of the clinical coordinator and are limited.
+The majority of rotations are within a 75 mile radius of campus, but students may be expected to complete at least one rotation outside of this radius.
+Students may accrue additional housing expenses.
 Clinical rotations required by the program are as follows:

 |PHA 5510 Internal Med I (outpatient or inpatient)||5 weeks|